-is a popular manga and anime series in Japan about a 9-year-old girl that lives with her family in pre-Internet era Shimizu (which is today part of Shizuoka).
-The main character is Momoko Sakura, named after the author's pen name, whose nickname is Maruko or Maruchan.
-She lives with her family of 6, to include big sister, father, mother, and paternal grandfather and grandmother, in old Shimizu-shi, today part of Shizuoka-shi.
+The story is about a 9-year-old girl, Momoko Sakura (named after the author's pen name) or otherwise Maruko/Maru-chan.
+She lives with her family of 6, including her big sister, father, mother, and paternal grandfather and grandmother, in old Shimizu-shi, today part of Shizuoka-shi.

-.
-In Japan, it is broadcast weekly on Sundays at 1800 on Fuji TV.
-In the United States and Canada, starting January 8, 2012, it is broadcast weekly (in Japanese) on Sundays at 1845 Eastern Time on TV Japan, which you can get on Dish Network in the U.S. and on certain local cable services in both the U.S. and Canada.
+The manga has two anime adaptations; the first anime aired from 1990 to 1992 for 142 episodes, and the second began airing in 1995 and is still ongoing.
+In Japan, the second anime is broadcast weekly on Sundays at 6:00PM on Fuji TV.
+In the United States and Canada, starting January 8, 2012, it is broadcast weekly (in Japanese) on Sundays at 6:45PM Eastern Time on NHK's international feed, TV Japan.

 Chibi Maruko-chan provides examples of:

-- Cloud Cuckoolander: Tomozou, Maruko's doting grandfather.
-He can sometimes do weird things that nobody understands, like imitate Maruko or that one time when he wrote "Work hard Japan!" on the flag Maruko was making for the white team for her school's sports day.
-There are times like when Maruko's sister was saying she doesn't use her head in class, Tomozou responded saying that when he puts on a "hachimaki" (Japanese bandana), he uses his head.
-Maruko seems to have inherited it to a lesser extent, with her strong tendency to daydream or to even go into a daze.
-There was one episode about how Maruko could be absent-minded and showed that Maruko doesn't know what she thinks about when she goes into a daze.
-Also, her friend Noguchi and definitely Noguchi's grandfather.
+- Tomozou, Maruko's doting grandfather.
+He can sometimes do weird things that nobody understands, like imitate Maruko or write "Work hard Japan!" on the flag Maruko has for the white team for her school's sports day.
+When Maruko's sister says she doesn't use her head in class, Tomozou says that when he puts on a "hachimaki" (Japanese bandana), he uses his head.

 - The Illegible: Hanawa (the rich boy) and Yamada (the ADHD boy) in Maruko's class both have pretty bad handwriting.